 - What is included in your basic wedding package?

-- What are the charges for additional photographs?
-Parents Album?
+- What are the charges for additional photographs, or albums for the parents?